Afghan president says Pompeo reports progress in U.S.-Taliban talks

 U.S. officials have said the U.S. troop level could drop to about 8,600 this year even if a withdrawal agreement is not reached.

-Reporting by Jonathan Landay in Washington and Abdul Qadir Sediqi in Kabul; additional reporting by Rupam Jain in Mumbai; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Jonathan Landay in Washington and Abdul Qadir Sediqi in Kabul; additional reporting by Rupam Jain in Mumbai and Eric Beech and Makini Brice in Washington; Editing by Chizu Nomiyama, Jonathan Oatis and Cynthia Osterman